julianagonzalezastudillo/4DLab_Challenge/README.md

    - **Goal**: Interpret the underlying structure of cognitive data and understand the main factors that capture data variability.

 4. **Clustering Analysis**:
-   - A clustering algorithm (e.g., K-means) is applied to identify groups of subjects based on cognitive variables.
+   - A clustering algorithm (K-means) is applied to identify groups of subjects based on cognitive variables.
+   - **Output**:
-   - **Output**: A scatter plot of the first two PCA components, colored by cluster assignments.
+     - A scatter plot of the first two PCA components, colored by cluster assignments.
+     - An updated pair plot between cognitive variables showing the identify clusters and its distribution.
    - **Goal**: Determine if there are distinct groups in the data that could reflect different cognitive profiles.

 ---